kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

 }
 ```

-We can check than:
+We can verify that:

-- We are logged using credentials from the LDAP server.
+- We are logged in using credentials from the LDAP server.
 - The `authority` claim is set to `ldap`.
-- The claim `office: 312R` from the `ucrd` provider is present
+- The `office: 312R` claim from the `ucrd` provider is present.
-- The `emails` claim is made of the concatenation of the emails list of each provider.
-With de-duplication
+- The `emails` claim is the concatenation of the email lists from each provider, with de-duplication.
-- The `name` claim is the one from the LDAP definition.
-While there is another value in the `ucrd` database,
-  the value from LDAP take precedence, as the LDAP provider is before in the list.
-  The value from CRD based definition would have been used if LDAP did not provide any value.
+- The `name` claim is from the LDAP definition.
+While there is a different value in the `ucrd` database, the LDAP value takes precedence because the LDAP provider is listed first.
+The CRD value would be used if LDAP did not provide a value.

-You can also use `kc audit detail...` to figure out what happen:
+You can also use `kc audit detail ...` to understand what happened:

 ``` { .bash .copy }
 kc audit detail alice